 A massive blackout is not a far-fetched scenario and these events occur almost every year.
-When your home is left without power you need to know how to handle all your refrigerated food and there are some strict rules that everyone should follow.
+When your home is left without power you need to know how to handle all your refrigerated food.
+There are some strict rules that everyone should follow.

 Once the power goes out, guessing when it will be back on is an impossible task.
 Most people will look at their fridge and they will try to guess for how long the food will stay fresh.
-While some will try to cook and save their refrigerated food that could be worth hundreds of dollars, there will be those who will discard everything just to be on the safe side.
+Some will try to cook and save their refrigerated food that could be worth hundreds of dollars.
+There will be those who will discard everything just to be on the safe side.
 Before you throw everything away, follow along and discover when you can eat your food and when it’s time to say goodbye to it.

-Having the right knowledge about how to handle refrigerated food can help you avoid losing valuable food due to spoilage and even more, it can help you stay healthy and avoid food borne illnesses.
+Having the right knowledge about how to handle refrigerated food can help you avoid losing valuable food due to spoilage.
+Even more, it can help you stay healthy and avoid food borne illnesses.

 Most people will decide if their food is still safe to use by using two ancient methods that were promoted by our parents and grandparents: the smell and the taste test.
 While this may seem like a good idea at first, you should know that it’s just a gamble in the end.
 Today, in the United States, salmonella is the most common source of food poisoning.
 These bacteria can thrive easily in milk and other dairy products, along with poultry and eggs at temperatures between 40 and 135 degrees.